plone/training/mastering_plone/code.rst

 ----------------------------------

-If you did not yet do this (it is covered in chapter :ref:`eggs1-label`) you will have to modify :file:`buildout.cfg` to have Plone expect the egg :py:mod:`ploneconf.site` to be in :file:`src`.
+If you did not yet do this (it is covered in chapter :ref:`eggs1-label`) you will have to modify :file:`buildout.cfg` to have Plone expect the egg :mod:`ploneconf.site` to be in :file:`src`.

 .. code-block:: cfg
     :linenos: